At a Glance

 More than 3.25 million acres of habitat affected.

-The Fiscal Year 2013 Budget for this program has yet to be appropriated.
+The Fiscal Year 2014 Budget for this program has not yet been appropriated by the U.S. Congress.
 Therefore, we cannot guarantee that there will be funding for the upcoming funding cycle.
-We will fund as many proposals as possible with the funding we receive in our final appropriation.
+We will fund as many meritorious proposals as possible with the funding we receive in our final appropriation.

-Important changes to the NMBCA program in 2013
+Important information about and changes to the NMBCA program in 2014

-Proposals must be submitted to grants.gov no later than 29 November 2012.
-Here is how to apply.
+Proposals must be submitted to grants.gov no later than December 3 2013.
+Click here to see an overview of the Grants.gov application process and SAM.
+Here is our guidance on how to apply.

 How is the Neotropical Migratory Bird Conservation Act program organized?